Majlanky/couch-slacker/README.md

 Couch Slacker project started in 2020.
 Basic idea and motivation was to create [Spring Data](https://spring.io/projects/spring-data) support for
 [CouchDB](https://couchdb.apache.org/) which is awesome and light document database.
 We felt in love with it because of easy clustering, nice API and good documentation.
-Spring Data is an awesome tool how to make development faster.
-Let`s join them.
+[Spring Data](https://spring.io/projects/spring-data) is an awesome tool how to make development faster.
+So we decided to join them.

-Couch Slacker simply let you relax on the [CouchDB](https://couchdb.apache.org/) as [Spring Data](https://spring.io/projects/spring-data) works for you.
+Simply said Couch Slacker let you relax on the [CouchDB](https://couchdb.apache.org/) as [Spring Data](https://spring.io/projects/spring-data) works for you.

 ## Project Focus
-* Provide basic connectivity to CouchDB
+* Provide a basic client for [CouchDB](https://couchdb.apache.org/)
-* Provide Spring data features for CouchDB
+* Provide Spring data implementation for [CouchDB](https://couchdb.apache.org/)

-### Basic Features
+### Basic Client Features
-* API for managing documents
+* Management of documents
-* API for managing indexes
+* Management of indexes

 ### Spring Data Features
-* Spring data repositories for CouchDB
+* Spring data repositories for [CouchDB](https://couchdb.apache.org/)
+* Query methods
 * Native queries triggered by query methods
-* Dynamic query generation from query method names
-* Implementation of CRUD methods for CouchDB documents

 ## Getting Started
 First of all we have to add Maven dependency